hpcc-systems/MAF/packages/aws/README.md

 Then item "lastRun.ApproximateNumberOfMessages" is equal to "0"
 ```

+### `Given queue {string} exists on SQS`

+Passes if the queue can be found on AWS.
+This checks by checking if provided name is found at the end of any queue urls found on AWS

+### `When attributes of queue {string} are received`

+Gets all attributes for a SQS queue to `lastRun`.
+This checks by checking if provided name is found at the end of any queue urls found on AWS, then getting those attributes
 ### `When {jsonObject} is sent to queue {string}`

 Sends a new message to the SQS queue provided. `lastRun` will contain the message id and message

 ### `When the next message is received from queue {string}`

-Receives the message in the SQS queue and stores the value in `lastRun`
+Receives / Dequeues the message in the SQS queue and stores the value in `lastRun`

 ### `When {int} messages are received from queue {string}`